claytonbonelli/djini/README.md

     The current implementation was inspired by the models defined by Django web framework

+# Fields
+    A field is an object that maps to key/value pairs in an ini file.

 # Model
     A model is an object that maps to sessions in an ini file.
     A model name is the name of a session formed of key/value pairs defined in a configuration file,